ObolNetwork/charon/docs/dkg.md

 There are a number of aspects to this trust surface that can be mitigated with a "Don't trust, verify" model.
 Verification for the time being is easier off chain, until things like a [BLS precompile](https://eips.ethereum.org/EIPS/eip-2537) are brought into the EVM, along with cheap ZKP verification on chain.
 Some of the questions that can be asked of Distributed Validator Key Generation Ceremonies include:

 - Do the public key shares combine together to form the group public key?
-  - This can be checked on chain as it doe not require a pairing operation
+  - This can be checked on chain as it does not require a pairing operation
   - This can give confidence that a BLS pubkey represents a Distributed Validator, but does not say anything about the custody of the keys. (e.g. Was the ceremony sybil attacked, did they collude to reconstitute the group private key etc.)
 - Do the created BLS public keys attest to their `cluster_definition_hash`?
   - This is to create a backwards link between newly created BLS public keys and the operator's eth1 addresses that took part in their creation.